datatrail-jhu/10_dsjob/manuscript/03_website.md

   description = ""
 ```

-Note that the text that will be displayed on your website underneat each icon is specified in `name`.
-We've removed the text from the description variable for each skill, but you could shoose to include text here explaining the skill.
+Note that the text that will be displayed on your website underneath each icon is specified in `name`.
+We've removed the text from the description variable for each skill, but you could choose to include text here explaining the skill.

 Then, the icons displayed are specified in `icon` and `icon_pack`.
 Which icon to display on the website is defined in the `icon` argument and refers to the names of the icons found at [Font Awesome Brand](https://fontawesome.com/icons), [Font Awesome Standard](https://fontawesome.com/icons), and [Academic Icons](https://jpswalsh.github.io/academicons/).
 You can search here for other icons you'd like to use to highlight your skills.
 If you use an icon from [Font Awesome Brand](https://fontawesome.com/icons), you would then specify `fab` in the `icon_pack` variable.
 From [Font Awesome Standard](https://fontawesome.com/icons), you'd specify `fas`.
 And, from [Academic Icons](https://jpswalsh.github.io/academicons/), you'd specify `ai`.